-We first conduct ablations by varying the hidden dimension of bottleneck layers.~The results are shown in Table~\ref{dimension}, where $D$ represents the dimensionality of the original image feature.
+\textbf{Dimension of Bottleneck Layer.~} We first conduct ablations by varying the hidden dimension of bottleneck layers.~The results are shown in Table~\ref{dimension}, where $D$ represents the dimension of the original image feature.
 By reducing the hidden dimension from $D$ to $D/32$, we observe that either too small or too large intermediate dimensionality will deteriorate the performance significantly and the best bottleneck dimension is $D/4$, which is able to preserve enough semantics without redundancy.